-I always thought that my family does not have holiday traditions…well turns out that’s not true – the more I think about it the more memories come to mind.
-I don’t think my parents or grandparents ever thought about creating traditions or memories — the traditions just happened, some stuck in our family.
+I always thought that my family does not have holiday traditions… Well turns out that’s not true – the more I think about it the more memories come to mind.
+I don’t think my parents or grandparents ever thought about creating traditions or memories — the traditions just happened.
+Some of the traditions stuck in our family.

 New Year’s is the one holiday in my life that I always, always looked forward to.
 New Year’s is also the biggest holiday for many Russian people, even bigger than Christmas.
-While Christmas is more commonly celebrated with friends, New Year’s has always been the holiday to celebrate with family, and you might be surprised to learn that in Russia, Santa comes by with gifts on New Year’s rather than Christmas.
+While Christmas is more commonly celebrated with friends, New Year’s has always been the holiday to celebrate with family.
+You might be surprised to learn that in Russia, Santa comes by with gifts on December 31st, rather than Christmas.

 When I was little, waiting and preparing for New Year’s was so exciting.
 First, my dad would bring a huge Christmas tree; he would drag it into the home covered with snow and ice.
 I would help to fill a large bucket of water.
-It will take time to secure the tree with upside-down bottles into the bucket and some rope that my dad would tie on top.
+It will take time to secure the tree with upside-down bottles into the bucket.
+Then put some rope that my dad would tie on top.

 Decorating the tree was a special moment.
 Dad would take out a special wooden box that I never saw throughout the year because it was hidden up high on the topmost shelf.
-Inside the wooden box, there were old Christmas decorations, some were even from my great grandparents.
-I still remember them: an old lady with her chick, pinecones covered in frost, long icicles, large shiny spheres and of course, the neverending string of lights.
-It might sound quite amusing, but if one of the lights went out, the whole string of lights would go out, and we would have to laboriously search for the faulty one in order to have everything working again!
+Inside the wooden box, there were old Christmas decorations, some were even from my great-grandparents.
+I still remember them: an old lady with her chick, pinecones covered in frost, long icicles, and large shiny spheres.
+In addition, of course, the neverending string of lights.
+It might sound quite amusing, but if one of the lights went out, the whole string of lights would go out.
+Now we would have to laboriously search for the faulty one in order to have everything working again!

-I remember how my grandma and I would take the time to look at each ornament individually and carefully decide where it should go: the most special ones went on top; simple ones on the back of the tree and some large ones near the bottom of the tree.
-Under the tree, I would put layers of cotton (for snow) and place a Santa Claus (Grandpa Frost) figure with his granddaughter (Snegurochka).
+I remember how my grandma and I would take the time to look at each ornament individually.
+We would carefully decide where it should go: the most special ones went on top; simple ones on the back of the tree and some large ones near the bottom of the tree.
+Under the tree, I would put layers of cotton (for snow).
+Then place a Santa Claus (Grandpa Frost) figure with his granddaughter (Snegurochka).
 Santa Claus was absolutely magical: he had a soft white robe and a porcelain face.
-Every new year, my grandma and I would go to the store to buy just one new Christmas tree decoration – because if we bought more, we would have too many.
+Every new year, my grandma and I would go to the store to buy just one new Christmas tree decoration.
+Just one, because if we bought more, we would have too many.

 My parents spent a great deal of time in the kitchen cooking and baking.
-Grandma always baked three kinds of piеs (pirogi): one with meat, one with cabbage and one with potatoes, and also a big layered cake called a Napoleon cake with cream and small croissants.
+Grandma always baked three kinds of piеs (pirogi): one with meat, one with cabbage, and one with potatoes.
+Also, a big layered cake called a Napoleon cake with cream and small croissants.
 Mom would make six or seven dishes: all sorts of salads, fish dishes, and more.
 Dad would bake meat and potatoes – they were his specialties.
-I learned how to cook most of those dishes and still cook them around New Year’s, although it has always been a mystery how they could cook so many dishes at once!
+I learned how to cook most of those dishes and still cook them around holidays.
+Although it has always been a mystery how they could cook so many dishes at once!

 When I was five years old, my parents invited Santa Claus (Grandpa Frost) with his granddaughter (Snegurochka).
-It was absolutely amazing – they came to my apartment, I showed them my Christmas tree, they took time to listen to me and give me a gift and then they had dinner with my family and my best friend’s family.
+It was absolutely amazing – they came to my apartment!!
+I showed them my Christmas tree, they took time to listen to me and give me a gift.
+Moreover, then they had dinner with my family and my best friend’s family.
 What can be better than dinner with Santa??